-Unacceptable Emerging Proficient Exemplary or examine his/her stated problem of interest.
+Unacceptable Emerging Proficient Exemplary or examine the stated problem of interest.
 Chapter 1 Limitations and Delimitations 1c.
 The author presents limitations and delimitation of the study.
 For limitations, the author thoughtfully identifies "potential weaknesses of the study" (Pajares, 2007).
-For delimitations, the author clearly states how his/her study is bounded. covered or is Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Significance of Study 1d.
-The author indicates the potential implications, benefits, usefulness, contributions of his/her study in relation to research, theory and practice.
-The significance section reflects on how "results of the study may affect scholarly research, theory, practice, educational interventions, curricula, counseling, policy," etc. (Pajares, 2007). covered or is Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Definitions 1e.
-The author defines key terms, either within the text as they arise, or in a separate section. incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Theoretical Framework (optional in chapter 1:choose N/A if not applicable) 1f.
+For delimitations, the author clearly states how the study is bounded. covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Significance of Study 1d.
+The author indicates the potential implications, benefits, usefulness, contributions of the study in relation to research, theory and practice.
+The significance section reflects on how "results of the study may affect scholarly research, theory, practice, educational interventions, curricula, counseling, policy," etc. (Pajares, 2007). covered or is covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Definitions 1e.
+The author defines key terms, either within the text as they arise, or in a separate section. covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Theoretical Framework (optional in chapter 1:choose N/A if not applicable) 1f.
 The author provides a brief overview of theories and/or theoretical framework that guides the study (where appropriate).
 The theories and/or framework described are suitable for the problem of study and the author's stated purpose.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Overall Rating for Chapter 1 Element is covered, but is limited in scope Element is adequately covered and Element is thoroughly covered and
+Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Overall Rating for Chapter 1 covered or is incorrectly covered, but is limited in scope Element is adequately covered and demonstrates Element is thoroughly covered and writing